butyi/radioplayer/README.md

 I decided I write exactly what I want.
 This was easier than search one by trying and get know several players.

-## Warranty

-It does what it does, how it does.
-It works for me.
-Of course not all use cases or fault cases are handled.
-So it comes without any warranty.
-But feel free to improve it or fix it bugs.

 ## Requiremens

 What I need are: